Alfred Gabali (1886–1963) | Maritime Oil Painting “Ships That Pass In The Night” | Circa 1958

 Condition

-The painting is in excellent condition with vibrant color retention and a well-preserved surface.
-The frame, while likely not original, complements the work and reflects period style.
-The verso dedication enhances its provenance and historical interest.
+The painting is in excellent condition with strong color retention and a well-preserved painted surface.
+The frame, while likely not original to the work, complements the painting and reflects a period style.
+The inscription on the verso enhances its provenance and historical interest.

 Height: 12 in